HIV Outpatients @ The Lawson Unit

 Due to COVID-19, doctor and nurse specialist appointments are by telephone (unless we have asked you to come into clinic).
 Blood test appointments remain face-to-face.
 For information about HIV and COVID-19, please check the latest BHIVA Guidelines.
 For a routine sexual health check-up, please order a home test kit.
-For further advice, please call us on 01273 523 388

 Phone line opening times:

-*Phone lines are closed on Bank Holidays
+*Please note our phone lines are closed on Bank Holidays

 LAWSON UNIT – COVID-19 advice for people living with HIV